-DHCS contracted with the Regents of the University of California, San Francisco (UCSF)

-to conduct an evaluation of the CCS pilot which will be completed in two phases.
+DHCS contracted with the Regents of the University of California, San Francisco (UCSF) to conduct an evaluation of the CCS pilot which will be completed in two phases.
 Phase one includes HPSM, and phase two includes RCHSD.

 To date, UCSF has provided its preliminary findings, inclusive of an analysis of claims/encounter data and eligibility records, as well as an analysis from interviews with key informants and families, in the CCS Pilots Interim Report submitted to CMS on August 31, 2020 as required.
 DHCS received comments and suggestions from CMS regarding the Interim Report and is working in conjunction with UCSF to provide a response and revise as necessary.
-The Final Evaluation Report is due to CMS on December 31, 2021.
+DHCS is in the process of extending UCSF's contract to provide an additional year of assessment based on the one-year extension by CMS.
+Subsequently, the contract will now expire on December 31, 2022, and the Final Evaluation Report will be due to CMS on December 31, 2022.